jusc00014/Kotlin_Softwaredesignpraktikum_Farmsimulator/Implementation_Report.md

 - FarmHandler took longer
 - Every Component by Artemiy and Jens were reassigned
+- UnitTests were reassigned to persons with free time and/or too few UnitTests written, as the UnitTests of Artemiy and Jens were also reassigned
 - Logger and Incidents was reassigned from Laurenz to Leonard and Christian, as the MapParser took too much time

 ---